iTwin/auth-clients/packages/node-cli/README.md

 ## How it works

-The node-cli-authorization client works by opening a system browser for users to supply credentials, then completes the auth flow by starting a node server to complete the callback.
+The node-cli-authorization client works by opening a system browser for users to supply credentials, then completes the flow by starting a local node server to facilitate the callback from the identity server.

 ```ts
 const authClient = new NodeCliAuthorizationClient({